microsoft/vscode-dev-containers/README.md

 4. Start VS Code, press <kbd>F1</kbd>, and run the **Remote-Containers: Open Folder in Container...** command.
 5. Select the root of the definition folder from the cloned repository when prompted (**not** the `test-project` folder if present).

-Many definitions include a `test-project` with a sample and/or launch settings in the `.vscode` folder that you can use to see the dev container in action.
-See the definition's `README` for details.
+Many definitions include a `test-project` you can use to see the dev container in action.
+See the definition's `README` for details on how to use them.

 ## Adding a definition to an existing public or private repo